Separating fact from fiction

 If you have hepatitis C, your doctor may suggest you get the vaccine for both hepatitis A and B. These two types of viruses cause liver damage, so the added protection is a smart idea.

 Not everyone with hepatitis C will show symptoms of the condition.
-In fact, 70 to 80 percent of people with the virus will never show a symptom.
+In fact,

 If symptoms occur, they usually first appear during a window of six to seven weeks after exposure.
 Some people may show symptoms as early as two weeks after exposure, and others may not show symptoms for as much as six months.